We all know that customer: the one who you know by name because of just how often they’ve complained.

 - Hypothesis #2: They might not want to pay extra for an additional feature.

 These assumptions can help you come up with the right kind of questions to ask your survey customers.
 But keep in mind, the survey results might lead you to an entirely different conclusion compared to your original assumptions.

 3. Ask the right questions

-Asking the right questions is oftentimes the key to finding the right answers.
+Asking the right question is the key to finding the right answer.

 Align your survey questions with the goals that you’re trying to achieve.
 Don’t put in questions just for the sake of doing it because the unnecessary questions can lead your respondents to lose focus.

 For example, if you’re an automobile insurance company and you’re conducting a survey on the driving habits of suburban families, stick to relevant questions in that direction instead of asking not-very-smart questions like this one: